DrakirL/DrakirL.github.io/p10/class/knight.md

 When a creature within your Reach makes an Attack against you, you may use 1 Action to block it with a weapon you are wielding, adding your Maneuver Die to your Defence against that attack?
 <br><br>
 **Riposte** <br>
-When a creature within your Reach makes an Attack against you, you may make a Sudden Strike against it?
+When a creature within your Reach makes an Attack against you and misses?, you may make a Sudden Strike against it?